s350fgroup25/s425f/README.md

 - organize the content
 - also can add some missing OWASP Top 10 , and said that we don't found this vulnerability
 - Remind !!!! report only 1000 words , don't add to much!!!!

+## /info
+open the file by burp suite pro ：
+- unzip the file (2025-10-23.zip)
+- open the file called 2025-10-23.burp
+- you can see the screenshot

+## /report
+- a init report in pdf format
+- we have to finish the above mission, then done the final report